amadeusPolson/HtmlDocumentation/README.md

 	and rendering the html documentation.
 3) Edit the html file to your liking.
 Any custom javascript or css should be added on your own, _not_ to the DocumentationTemplate folder.

+Note: If you want to update the template module in a given documentation project,
+	navigate to the DocumentationTemplate directory of the given project and run: git pull